matthew-breeding/mreddata/README.md

 Version 0.1.0:

-To install: `pip install mreddata`
+To install: `pip install mreddata`.

 The following command line arguments are used to properly initialize the data:
 ```